FAU-LAP/NOMAD-CAMELS/docs/source/doc/programmers_guide/instrument_drivers.md

 2. Go to the `<parent_driver_name>` directory of the driver.
 So the parent directory containing the pyproject.toml
 3. Set the correct version number and metadata in your `pyproject.toml` file
 4. Run the build command : `python -m build`.
 This creates the `dist/` folder and the distributions to upload to PyPi
-5. Upload to testPyPi (PyPi) with
+5. Upload to PyPi with
     ```console
-    python -m twine upload --repository testpypi dist/nomad*
+    python -m twine upload dist/nomad*
     ```
-   &#9888; Change the repository used after the `--repository` flag to `pypi` to upload to PyPi

 ---

 ### 4. Automated Build and Upload
 You can run the following script using microsoft PowerShell in the `$rootFolder` containing multiple instrument drivers in subdirectories.\
-It runs the `python -m build` and `python -m twine upload -r testpypi dist/nomad*` commands in each subdirectory containing a `pyproject.toml` file.
+It runs the `python -m build` and `python -m twine upload dist/nomad*` commands in each subdirectory containing a `pyproject.toml` file.

 ```powershell
 $rootFolder = "C:\Path\To\Root\Folder"